Bhoza/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5th script is made to create an empty file called hello 6th script is used to add execute permission to the owner of the file hello 7th script is made to add execute permission to the owner and the groupe owner,and read permission to the other users
+5th script is made to create an empty file called hello 6th script is used to add execute permission to the owner of the file hello 7th script is made to add execute permission to the owner and the groupe owner,and read permission to the other users 8th script is made to give owner ,groupe and other users execution permission